publiccodenet/jitsi-community/README.md

 module is supplied.
 To get the version of Prosody that ships as part of Ubuntu 20.04 to work with the SHA256 hashes that Django uses, the Prosody utils module, hashes.so, has to be replaced with a newer version.
-The requirements.txt includes a dependency for gunicorn to serve it along with systemd unit files for a socket and service.
+The requirements.txt includes a dependency for [Gunicorn](https://gunicorn.org/) to serve Django.
+Also provided are systemd unit files for a socket and service to keep it running.

 ## Licenses